the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/01_runtime/_index.md

 {{<checkpoint>}}

-- Q7.
-Choose a color pallete that you particularly like.
+- B.0: Choose a color palette that you particularly like.
 What are the hex color values?
-- Q8.
-Try changing `HUES_TO_SHOW` in `colorama/settings/base.py` to display a
+- B.1: Try changing `HUES_TO_SHOW` in `colorama/settings/base.py` to display a
   different number of hues or a different range of adjustment values.
 You should see the effects on the color detail pages.
 What setting of `HUES_TO_SHOW` do you like best?
-- Q9.
-We also defined settings for `SATURATIONS_TO_SHOW` and `VALUES_TO_SHOW`,
+- B.2: We also defined settings for `SATURATIONS_TO_SHOW` and `VALUES_TO_SHOW`,
-  but we're not showing palletes of saturations or values on the color detail pages.
+  but we're not showing palettes of saturations or values on the color detail pages.
 Explain the changes you would need to make to show a palette of saturations and a palette of values on the color detail page under the palette of hues.

 {{</checkpoint>}}

-## If you finish early...
+## C. If you finish early...

-Implement the changes you described in Q9 :)
+Implement the changes you described in B.2 :)